[Posted on L&P on June 24, 26, 2012.]

 The fifth version of the bottle is a totally new design, mid-to-late-1920s, possibly into the 1930s.
 It is essentially the second style of bottle because it is so radically different from the other four in that it is truly globe-shaped.
 The other ones were all cone-shaped, and just had different caps and threads.
 The fifth one makes its first appearance in the 1925 brochure titled Wherever a pen or pencil is used,(39) where it is described as, “Waterman’s new desk style bottle for self-filling pens.…Note the extra deep ‘well’ extending to the bottom of [the] bottle–assuring easy access to the very last drop of ink”.
 It has the same bakelite cap, and the same shallow threads, but a new globe shape with a column-tip that extends into the footed base, much like a little tube stem.
 There is no “New York” embossed on the shoulder, and only “Waterman’s Ink” on the shoulder opposite the single-globe label.
 The phrase “This container made in U.S.A.” is on the base, but there is no embossed mold mark on the bottom because of the protruding cone tip, or the nipple of the tube-shaped well, which is in the way.
 The latest it appears is on the border of a Waterman’s letterhead dated and sent in 1929, but the design of the letterhead dates to an earlier time.
 Production of the globe bottle may have been discontinued in the late 1920s, or the bottle may have been available a little later into the early 1930s.
 What we need are some more issues of The American Stationer from 1923 to the 1930s.
 The new “Tip-Fil” bottles in US design no. 98,958 filed July 29, 1935 and issued on Mar 17, 1936(40) replaced it and made it redundant.
 What a shame that it’s gone.

-This is what the bottle factory in the Cumberland Glass Works in Bridgeton, N. J., looked like in 1909.
-Here are some more photographs from 1912-13, about the time of the Waterman’s globe ink.
-These photos from the US National Archives showing midnight scenes of children working the night shift were taken by Lewis Hine as documentation of child labor, and these ink bottles may have been produced through the exploitation of the labor of children.
+This was what the bottle factory in the Cumberland Glass Works in Bridgeton, N. J., looked like in 1909.
+There are some more photographs in the US Library of Congress from 1909, and in the US National Archives from 1912-13, from the time of the Waterman’s globe ink.
+These photos showing night scenes of children working the midnight shift were taken by Lewis Hine for the National Child Labor Committee as documentation of child labor, so these ink bottles may have been produced through the exploitation of the labor of children.
 And here’s a 1908 photo of a baseball team composed mainly of glass bottle factory boys.

 1a.
 New Pilot urn-shaped ink, http://img.photobucket.com/albums/v71/rhrpen/PalmPilot_zpslg1mjaio.jpg.